 6. Backyard with seating

 Horizontal fencing will draw the eye away to give the illusion of a longer garden.
-Make the most of your limited space by building seating into your raised beds.
+Make the most of your limited space by building seating into your raised beds or decking area.

 7. Curves in square garden

 Play with shapes.
 If you have a square garden, add some circular shapes to break up the solid space.

 Bring some softness to a harsh, square space with beautiful flowers and trees.

 Create your seating spots amongst your garden beds to save some space on your patio.
 Adding some climbing plants to your fences will soften the harsh lines.

 Divide your square garden into zones to break up the space; use different materials on the ground and raised flower beds to define each area.
 Don’t forget to add some comfy seating to enjoy the space!

 Tiered, corner planters are great for small gardens with no space for flower beds.
 They take up minimal space and add some colour to an otherwise dull, unused space.